ParkerMedlin/kpk-app/commandtings.md

     This will build the base image that docker will use to spin up the containers for app and db. (note that this docker-compose-DEV.yml file uses the development server, and the image it builds will not include nginx.
 To build an image of the full production stack, docker-compose-PROD.yml is your guy.)
-    Building the image will take like 10+ minutes because Alpine is really slow with the pandas install.

 6. `docker-compose -f docker-compose-DEV.yml up`
     This starts the containers and the server, as well as calling makemigrations and migrate. (can think of it like executing docker-compose-DEV.yml)